Oreilleu/PicardAurelien_7_28042022/README.md

 When your database is on, you can begin to run the backend by :

-Run "npm run watch".
+Run "npm run start".
 This should both run the local server

-The app should reload automatically when you make a change to a file.

 Use Ctrl+C in the terminal to stop the local server.